-Dinner offerings include Salads, Starters, Raw Bar, Seafood Platters, STK, Mains, Sides, Desserts, Kid’s Entrees.
+Dinner offerings include Salads, Starters, Raw Bar, Seafood Platters, STK, Mains, Sides, Desserts, and Kid’s Entrees.
 Click here for a full current dinner menu.

 Lounge offerings include Social Hour Bites and Beverages.
 Here is the lounge menu.

 As far as the interior of STK Orlando goes, you will encounter a modern vibe.
-This Disney Springs restaurant is unique in design, and the tone is set with a black and white color palette.
+This Disney Springs restaurant is unique in design, and the tone is set with a black-and-white color palette.
 While not necessarily my style, I appreciate the contrast of the two colors.

 The atmosphere is quite trendy, and you might even feel a little bit out of place at first arrival.
 That is a good thing, though.
 By the time you have your meal, you will realize it’s just that, a meal.
 This is a restaurant, and from my experience, the food offerings are choice and good quality.

 This is the area where I enjoyed my recent lunch.
 Had it been a little cooler, I probably would have opted to eat outside.
-However, even for a Saturday around 1:30 p.m., quite a few people were dining in and outside.
+However, even on a Saturday around 1:30 p.m., quite a few people were dining in and outside.

 For starters, I went with a drink special off the brunch menu that day.
 This is the Frose’ All Day–local raspberry sorbet dropped into a glass of Rose’.

 This drink was icy cold but not frozen, as the name suggests.
 It tastes like an icy glass of summer white wine with a mild amount of sweetener added.
 I really couldn’t tell that raspberry sorbet was in the mix.
-It’s a good choice if you like this style of drink and comes in a cute presentation.
+It’s a good choice if you like this style of drink, and comes in a cute presentation.

 Before getting into my meal, I will remind you that I went to this reservation intending to have brunch.
 However, after noticing bison on the menu, I decided to ask the server her thoughts.